project64/project64/readme.md

 ###Downloading
 You can download the latest Public Stable build [Here](http://www.pj64-emu.com/downloads/project64/binaries/)
-If you would like a Not-So-Stable build, you can either Build it yourself (See Building) or use the unofficial build [Here](http://hyvart.com/download/project64/project64dev.application)
+If you want to try the current version (Possibly Not-So-Stable build), you can either Build it yourself or download it from the project64 forum [Here](http://forum.pj64-emu.com/forumdisplay.php?f=10), just PM zilmar for permission.

-###Building
+###Building Instructions
-Building Project64 requires a copy of Visual Studio 2008 or newer, 2015 Recommended, running on XP or newer.
+Building Project64 requires a copy of Visual Studio 2010 or later, 2015 Recommended, running on XP or newer.
 [More information can be found here](https://github.com/project64/project64/wiki/Building)